yakovlevkll/lucidum101/temp/Derivatives - Tasks 2.md

 have the same tangent line at the point (1, 1).

-2. Una empresa ven un producte a un preu de p euros.
-El nombre d’unitats venudes depèn del preu que fixem segons la funció V(p) = \dfrac{30p + 10}{p}
+2. A company sells a product at a price of p euros.
+The number of units sold depends on the price we set according to the function
+$$V(p) = \dfrac{30p + 10}{p}$$
 a.
-Demostreu que, en augmentar els preus, les vendes disminueixen.
+Prove that, when prices increase, sales decline.
 b.
-Es possible que l’empresa vengui 20 unitats del producte?
-Si el preu augmenta indefinidament, què passarà amb les vendes?

-3. Considereu la funció
+Is it possible for the company to sell 20 units of the product?
+If the price increases indefinitely, what will happen to the sales?

+3. Consider the function
 f(x) =\dfrac{2x + 2}{x^2 - x + 2}
 a.
 Escriviu l’equació de la recta tangent a la gràfica de f en el punt de tall amb l’eix de les ordenades.
 b.
 Determineu els punts de la corba en què la recta tangent és horitzontal.